Rick Reynolds, LCSW

 Does Time Heal All Wounds?
 Healing After An Affair

-Have you ever had a torn rotator cuff?
-It's embarrassing to admit, but I tore my rotator cuff playing on our Xbox 360 Kinect.
-For those of you who don't know, this is a virtual game you play on the TV.
+Have you ever suffered an injury and ignored it?
+It's embarrassing to admit, but years ago I damaged the soft tissue in my shoulder, and instead of seeking help, I coped, adjusted, and went on with life.
 I mistakenly believed that if I carefully protected my shoulder, it would heal on its own.
-Four months later, I saw that my plan didn't work; I needed to have surgery.
+Ultimately, I had to accept that my plan didn't work; by the time I sought help, I needed to have surgery.

-The old saying "time heals all wounds" isn't necessarily true, especially when we're talking about healing after an affair.
-It's not time that heals all wounds but, rather, it's a matter of how that time is spent.
-Infidelity is one of those situations where doing nothing seems to make things worse.
+The old saying "time heals all wounds" isn't necessarily true for shoulder injuries, and it isn’t true for healing after an affair.
+It's not time that heals all wounds, but rather, it's a matter of how that time is spent.

 While talking to one of our mentor couples, I asked, "In retrospect, what did you not know that you needed to know after the affair was discovered?"

-The betrayed spouse first said that she wished she'd realized the affair was not about her.
-She said had she known this, it would've allowed her to focus on real issues rather than trying to change in order to control her mate's choices.
-If she didn't cause it, she said, then she had very little leverage to control the outcome.
+The betrayed spouse replied that she wished she'd had someone to reassure her that the affair was not about her.
+Had she known this; it would have allowed her to focus on productive healing rather than trying to change in order to control her mate's choices.
+When she finally understood she wasn’t the cause, she no longer felt solely responsible for the outcome.

-Now, he said he sees how beating himself up was only effective as long as he felt the pain.
-If he'd begun to explore what was driving his actions, he added, he could have shaved months off their recovery.
+Today, he sees how beating himself up was only effective as long as he felt the pain.
+If he'd begun to explore what was driving his actions, he believes it could have shaved months off their recovery.

-Infidelity creates a pain like almost no other in life and families.
+Infidelity creates a pain like no other, and that pain has the potential to spread like wildfire.
 Lives hang in the balance of the choices we make upon disclosure.
-Mistakenly, we believe that simply letting time pass will heal all our wounds.
-It's what we do with the time that can create a pathway to healing, restoration and salvation.
-If we simply allow time to pass, alternatively, we can create a roadmap that keeps us stuck in our agony.
-Trust me: There is a better way to heal than simply letting time pass you by.
+Mistakenly, we believe our wounds will heal with the mere passing of time, when it is actually what we do with the time that can create a pathway to healing, restoration, and redemption.
+When we wait for time to do the work on its own, we create a roadmap that keeps us stuck in our agony.

 At Affair Recovery, it's our mission to be a safe place for even the most broken of people walking through what seems like unending hurt and sadness.
-To date, our restorative courses and programs have helped thousands of participants with healing after an affair.
-Whether you're interested in EMS Online or EMS Weekend for couples, Harboring Hope for betrayed spouses or Hope for Healing for wayward spouses, our offerings are backed by numerous testimonials, including this one:
+To date, our restorative courses and programs have helped thousands of participants with healing after infidelity.
+Take one of our couples courses: EMS Online or EMS Weekend.
+Take a course for individuals: Harboring Hope for betrayed spouses or Hope for Healing for wayward spouses.
+Don't waste precious time.

 "Harboring Hope has been the wisest choice I've made since learning about my husband's affairs and addiction.
 For more than six months, I tried doing it on my own.
 I wish I hadn't let my shame and brokenness keep me away because WOW!
 The Harboring Hope group was exactly what my soul needed: to be validated; a safe place to tell my story, to cry and, yes, to laugh; and know I wasn't alone.
 My story isn't over and yours isn't either.
 Join a Harboring Hope group and find hope and love!"
 April 2021 Harboring Hope participant.